MohamadShaheen/Bootcamp/Meeting 8/Game of Life/README.md

 │   └── main.py                  # Main script for displaying the game board
 │
 ├── requirements.txt            # File listing project dependencies
-├── Makefile                    # Makefile for automating tasks like setup, testing, etc.
+├── Makefile                    # Makefile for automating tasks like setup, running, etc.
 └── README.md                   # Documentation for the project

 ```